Resources

 Career education planning and improvement

-The Career Education Planning and Improvement (CEPI) Tool helps schools implement a high-quality career education program.
+The Career Education Planning and Improvement (CEPI) Tool (DOCX)(opens in a new window) helps schools implement a high-quality career education program.

 The tool includes 10 benchmarks that represent best practice in career education, guided by Australian and global research.